MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 }
 ```

-### Embed visulization with loading bar during the whole process
+### Display a loading bar during the entire visualization embedding process

-In the existing process to embed visualization, the native embed will know the container when we call the `dossier.refresh` API, and the loading bar will appear at that time.
+During the existing visualization embedding process, the native embedding API knows which container to use when you call the dossier.refresh API, and the loading bar appears at that time.
-If we want to see the loading bar during the whole embedding process, we can make an implementation like this:
+If you want to see the loading bar during the entire embedding process, create an implementation like this:

 ```html
 <body>